 Find out about on-the-job training requirements for employees in the mining, forestry and construction industries in Ontario.

 - Safe Manitoba

 Spot the hazards, assess the risks, and find a safer way every day.
 Access a multi-partner website working towards a strong workplace safety and health culture in Manitoba.

 - Workers Compensation Board of Manitoba

 Access information and help for implementing an injury and disability insurance system to protect your business and your workforce.

 As an employer, you have the obligation to ensure the health and safety of your employees.
-Access resources to help you make your workplace as safe as possible.
+Access resources that can help you make your workplace as safe as possible.